Tebs-Lab/intro-to-deep-learning/01-intro-to-deep-learning/04-practice-exercise.md

-# Exercise: Neural Network Basics in Keras
+# Exercise: Neural Network Basics in Tensorflow

-If you've worked through the three notebooks you should be somewhat familiar with the basics of neural networks, and how they are built using Keras.
+If you've worked through the three notebooks you should be somewhat familiar with the basics of neural networks, and how they are built using Tensorflow.
 Now, you should solidify your understanding of these concepts by building and training some networks of your own.

 ## Exercise Goals

 This exercise is meant to help you:

-* Gain familiarity with the syntax and function of the Keras library.
+* Gain familiarity with the syntax and function of the Tensorflow library.
-* Gain familiarity with the Keras documentation.
+* Gain familiarity with the Tensorflow documentation.
 * Practice using neural network terminology.
-* Practice building, training, evaluating models with Keras.
+* Practice building, training, evaluating models with Tensorflow.
-* Create mental connections between deep learning theory and Keras code.
+* Create mental connections between deep learning theory and Tensorflow code.
 * Compare the performance of different neural networks.

 ## Exercise Notes

 You may wish to use Jupyter notebooks to complete this exercise or you might prefer to write Python code and run it via the terminal, use an IDE like PyCharm, or some other technology stack.
 Feel free to use any technology stack and workflow you are comfortable with.
-Our goal is to provide an exercise that helps you learn solidify Deep Learning concepts and the details of the Keras framework—not to enforce a specific workflow, tool, or strategy for executing Python code.
+Our goal is to provide an exercise that helps you learn solidify Deep Learning concepts and the details of the Tensorflow framework—not to enforce a specific workflow, tool, or strategy for executing Python code.

 This exercise should take between 30 minutes and 1 hour to complete.
 The provided Jupyter notebooks contain much of the information you need to complete this exercise.
-However, you should also expect to look up information from the Keras docs, the provided external reading material, and other sources.
+However, you should also expect to look up information from the Tensorflow docs, the provided external reading material, and other sources.
 You are encouraged to search for information on your own.

 Finally, this is not an exam.
 Correct answers are not provided.
 In fact, the exercise has enough ambiguity that many different answers will qualify as correct.
 You should be able to prove the correctness of your own answers using readily available tools—and in so doing you'll have learned quite a lot.